Ankur071/StudentHub/README.md

 # Student-Management-System
-CRUD app using Java and MySQL with JDBC.
+CRUD app using Java and Oracle JDBC.